 What were the results of the Creator Festival?

 About 90 makers participated in the Creator Festival.
-Every time I heard someone ask, “Will you be holding another event like this in the future?”
-I thought to myself, “Ah, we really pulled this off just the way we wanted to—it truly became a great opportunity for the makers.”
-(I couldn’t stop grinning 😚)
+Every time I heard someone say, “Will you be holding another event like this soon?”
+I realized, “Ah, we really pulled this off just the way we wanted to—it truly became a great opportunity for the makers.”
+(The clown didn’t come down 😚)

 As long as there are creators and fans, the festival will go on!

-I still can’t stop thinking about all the makers who, unfortunately, couldn’t attend the Creator Festival due to scheduling conflicts.
-I’m looking forward to the day when we can reconnect makers and fans again—with the highest quality and under the best conditions.
+I still can’t stop thinking about all the makers who, unfortunately, couldn’t make it to the Creator Festival due to scheduling conflicts.
+I’m looking forward to the day when we can bring makers and fans together again under the best possible conditions and with the highest quality.
 We’ll definitely meet again.
 See you soon!